 Interestingly, the Garnet Hill Recreation area was once an active volcanic site, which erupted approximately 32-40 million years ago, reaching 1 mile in diameter.
 While the volcano was actively brewing, rhyolite-a volcanic form of granite-was taking shape inside.
 This forms when magma erupts from the surface and as the rock cools, the released gasses create little pockets that allow the garnets to grow.
 While prospectors uncovered garnets in their prospecting days in the 1870s, they were likely far more interested in the lucrative copper mecca just to the south.

 Gems that can be uncovered at Garnet Hill are known as Almandine, and get their vibrant color hues from their high iron content.
-As garnets are considered to be semi-precious gemstones, most findings at Garnet Hill have natural flaws, but a few lucky prospectors might uncover a high-quality stone!
+As garnets are considered to be semi-precious gemstones, most findings at Garnet Hill have natural flaws, but a few lucky prospectors might uncover a high-quality stone.
+And hey, even if you don't, whatever you find at Garnet Hill will definitely make for a pretty sweet little souvenir anyway, right?

 While it’s recommended to bring a shovel, rock hammer and gloves to pry the garnets out of the surrounding rock, many are visible on the ground surface and do not require any excavation.
 Locals have recommended combing the southwest corner of Garnet Hill, which is where the formerly active volcano deposited the highest quality gems.
 Also, rockhounding enthusiasts may have the best luck searching the grounds after a rainstorm or snowmelt, as surface areas may have been washed away.